Depressaria radiella

-The parsnip moth or parsnip webworm (Depressaria radiella) is a moth of the family Depressariidae.
+Depressaria radiella, the parsnip moth or parsnip webworm, is a moth of the family Depressariidae.
 It is found in most of Europe, except Portugal and most of the Balkan Peninsula.
 This species has also been introduced into New Zealand.

+The wingspan is 19–27 mm.
+Separated from similar species by the numerous longitudinal black streaks emanating from central area of discmost terminating at fascia at 3/4 but always finishing before the termen and closely following the venation.